freesewing/markdown/dev/tutorials/pattern-design/adding-options/en.md

 order: 140
 ---

-You know what your bib should look like, and you have the *headCircumference* measurement to work with.
+You know what your bib should look like, and you have the *head* measurement to work with.
 But there's still a number of choices you have to make:

  - How large should the neck opening be?